Crown & Bridge FAQ from our Peoria Dentist

 The Process of Making Crowns and Bridges

 The making of a crown or a bridge needs preparation.
 First, it is necessary to reduce the size of a tooth for the crown or bridge to fit in easily.
-Second, the dentist should provide an exact mold using the most appropriate material.
+Second, our Peoria dentist will provide an exact mold using the most appropriate material.
 Third, the actual crown or bridge is performed in a dental laboratory.
 Consequently, a temporary crown or bridge is provided while the permanent crown and bridge is being made.
 Once done, the temporary device is taken out and the new crown/bridge is cemented on the tooth (or teeth).